IBM/innovate-digital-bank/README.md

 3. *Accounts:* Handles creation, management, and retrieval of a user’s banking accounts.
 4. *Transactions:* Handles creation and retrieval of transactions made against users' bank accounts.
 5. *Bills:* Handles creation, payment, and retrieval of bills.
-6. *Support:* Handles communication with Watson Conversation to enable a support chat feature.
+6. *Support:* Handles communication with Watson Assistant to enable a support chat feature.

 ![Demo architecture](doc/source/images/architecture.png)